-Natural Facial Cleanser
+Natural Facial Cleansers

-Using a gentle, natural facial cleanser is one way to reduce skin inflammation and facial breakouts, however if you have sensitive skin, it's not so simple to find a product that is both effective and also gentle and non-irritating.
+If you have sensitive skin, it's not as simple as it looks to find a product that is BOTH effective AND also gentle and non-irritating.

 Some natural ingredients are easier and less irritating on the skin, but this is not always the case!

 Why?
-There are two main reasons.
+There are three main reasons.

 • Botanical ingredients require preservatives in order to stay fresh in your skin care products.
 These preservatives are not required to be listed on the label of your skin care products, and they may or may not cause an allergic reaction in your sensitive skin.